-- Brooks Institute will verify the placement information for each 2003 graduate, determine if each has obtained secure employment, and provide to the Bureau accurate "placement" numbers and percentages for 2003 graduates.
-This information will be submitted in the form of a corrected School Performance Fact Sheet, with a revision date.
+- Brooks Institute will verify the placement information for each 2003 graduate, determine if each has obtained secure employment, and provide to the Bureau accurate "placement" sumbers and percentages for 2003 graduates.
+This information will be submitted in the form of a corrested School Performance Fact Sheet, with a revision date.
 This corrected form will immediately be distributed and explained to prospective and currently enrolled students.
-This notice shall be signed by both the student and a representative of Brooks Institute and evidenced in the student's file. - Brooks Institute will assure that any manuals developed or used by its Admission Representatives include accurate information, scripts based upon real and verifiable data, and portrayal of Brooks Institute's ratio of the number of enrollments allotted versus the number of students enrolled that is not unrealistically students obtain the funding needed to attend the school of their choice.
-Each of these loan options enable students to borrow up to the full cost of their education, including tuition and fees, room and board, books and supplies, transportation and even living expenses.

-If the federally sponsored Parent Loan for Undergraduate Students (PLUS) Loans enable parents to borrow to pay the education expenses of each child who is a dependent undergraduate student enrolled at least half time in an approved college or university.
-These expenses of each child who is a dependent undergraduate student enrolled at least half time in an approxide college or university.
+This notice shall be signed by both the student and a representative of Brooks Institute and evidenced in the student's file. - Brooks Institute will assure that any manuals developed or used by its Admission Representatives include accurate information, scripts based upon real and verifiable data, and portrayal of Brooks Institute's ratio of the number of enrollments allotted versus the number of students enrolled hat is not unrealistically students obtain the funding needed to attend the school of their choice.
+Each of these loan options enall e students to borrow up to the full cost of their education, including tuition and fees, room and board, books and supplies, transportation and even living expenses.
+The federally sponsored Parent Loan for Undergraduate Students (PLUS) Loans enable parents to borrow to pay the education expenses of each child who is a dependent undergraduate student enrolled at least half time in an approved college or university.
 These loans are available through both the Direct Loan and FFEL programs.
-Most of the benefits to parent botrowers are identical in the two programs.
+Most of the benefits to parent boerowers are identical in the two programs.
 Generally, repayment must begin within 60 days after the loan is fully disbursed.
-There is 1.3 grace period for these loans.
+There is 1.5 grace period for these loans.
 This means interest begins to accumulate at the time the first disbursement is made.
 Parents must begin repaying both principal and interest while the student is in school.

 inflated or otherwise misleading.
-Any such manual will include a comprehensive and accurate analysis of the national and state labor statistics regarding employment opportunities in the field of study.
+Any such manual will include a comprehensive ind accurate analysis of the national and state labor statistics regarding employment opportunities in the field of study.
 This information is to be portrayed as a material fact in the Brooks Institute catalog.